Last updated 14 August 2015

 - offshore resettlement for people who are found to be refugees (and others whose need for protection has been acknowledged) in another country before they come to Australia, and

-- onshore protection for people who come to Australia and make a successful claim for asylum after they arrive.
+- onshore protection for people who come to Australia with a valid visa and make a successful claim for asylum after they arrive.

 Asylum seekers may arrive in Australia without a valid visa or other documentation for a number of reasons.
 For example, a person who is fleeing persecution by the government of their country of origin might not be able to obtain a passport from officials in that country.
 Alternatively, a person fleeing persecution might travel without documentation to avoid being identified as they leave their country of origin in order to reduce the risk to themselves and their family.